 This medicine product belongs to a group of medicines which are used to help you to stop smoking.

-When sucked, nicotine is released slowly and absorbed through the lining of the mouth.
+When sucked, nicotine is released slowly and absorbed through the lining

 This medicinal product is used to help people to stop smoking.
 The nicotine in Nicotinell Mint relieves nicotine withdrawal symptoms and cravings when you stop smoking or temporarily reduce smoking in order to facilitate smoking cessation.
-By relieving the withdrawal symptoms and cravings Nicotinell Mint counteracts a smoking relapse in smokers who are motivated to stop smoking.
+By relieving the withdrawal symptoms and cravings Nicotinell Mint counteracts a smoking relapse in smokers who